looplanguage/loop/README.md

 ## Development Roadmap

-For the second release of Loop 0.2.0, this version will be released at the beginning of the summer 2022.
-We want to make sure that everything you can do everything in Loop.
+Loop 0.2.0 will be released at the beginning of summer 2022.
+The main goal is to make sure that everything you want can be written in Loop; These are the developments we will be working on:
-This will require a couple of developments, these are listed below:

  - [ ] Foreign Function Interface to call Rust functions in Loop.
  - [ ] Finalizing JIT-compiler.